EcoPro frequently asked questions

 Our filter is compatible with standard screw taps.
 Check if your tap model is compatible before buying.

 The thread of our filter is F22, the most common measurement.
-If your tap has another size, fill out the following questionnaire to identify which adapter is compatible with your tap and thus send you a new one for free.
+If your tap has another size, you can also purchase a range of different adapters that will be compatible with your tap.

 How do I use the manual reminder on the EcoPro?

 The top of the filter is provided with a series of numbers (one per month of the year) and lines (one per week of the month).
 You can use these to mark when you last changed your filter.
 This will make it easier for you to remember when you need to change your filter (generally after 3 months).
 Enjoy uninterrupted filtered water with EcoPro!

 Do I still need to change the filter every 3 months even if I don't use it that often?